LaunchCodeEducation/linux/content/package-manager/walkthrough/package-searching/index.md

 Search for: `ubuntu image editor`.

-My top result was: [linuxhint: Best Image Editor for Ubuntu](https://linuxhint.com/best_image_editor_ubuntu/).
+The top result was: [linuxhint: Best Image Editor for Ubuntu](https://linuxhint.com/best_image_editor_ubuntu/).

 It is an article from 2 years ago talking about the popular GNU Image Manipulation Program (`GIMP`).
-It's a GNU package so we can probably assume we can access it with our package manager, but we can always search to make sure with `apt search gimp`.
+It's a GNU package so you can probably assume you can access it with your package manager, but you can always search to make sure with `apt search gimp`.

 ![apt search gimp](pictures/apt-search-gimp.png)

-Again, we just discovered the package using the internet.
-We will need to do more research into if the tool is a good choice for our specific task, and we may need to learn how to use the tool.
+Again, you just discovered the package using the internet.
+You will need to do more research into if the tool is a good choice for your specific task, and you may need to learn how to use the tool.